ReflectionHLE/ReflectionHLE/README.md

 In case something goes wrong, these are the supported arguments common to all games (i.e., all executables):

--gamever <VER>: Select game version supported by this executable.
+-gamever {VER}: Select game version supported by this executable.
--passorigargs <...>: Pass all following arguments to the original game port.
+-passorigargs {...}: Pass all following arguments to the original game port.
--datadir <...>: Specify an alternative path for game data (separated by ver.).
+-datadir {...}: Specify an alternative path for game data (separated by ver.).
--cfgdir <...>: Specify an alternative path for new cfg files (not old CONFIG).
+-cfgdir {...}: Specify an alternative path for new cfg files (not old CONFIG).
 -fulllauncher: Show a fullscreen launcher window.
 -softlauncher: Show a software-rendered launcher window (not fullscreen).